jclingan/manning-kube-native-microservices/README.md

 # manning-kube-native-microservices
-"Kubernetes Native Microservices with Quarkus, MicroProfile, and Spring" book contents
+"Kubernetes Native Microservices with Quarkus and MicroProfile" book contents